Join Here | Log In

 Cell studies show that when lower amounts of these enzymes are produced, there is more chronic inflammation.
 One study looked at the role of SPMs in tendonitis, which is common in people with diabetes.
 The diabetic tendon samples showed chronic inflammation plus low levels of the enzymes needed to produce the pro-resolution lipid mediators.[ref]

-Aspirin in the conversion of SPMs
+Aspirin and the conversion of SPMs

 Willowbark, which contains salicylic acid (the active ingredient in aspirin), has been used to stop inflammation since at least 4,000 BCE.[ref]
-It turns out that aspirin, though, doesn’t just stop inflammation by blocking the formation of prostanoids.
+It turns out that aspirin, though, doesn’t just stop inflammation by blocking the formation of inflammatory prostanoids.
 It also helps to form pro-resolving mediators.

 In addition to the enzymes above, the COX2 enzyme is involved in converting the resolvins and lipoxin in a special way that involves aspirin.
+Aspirin is a COX1 inhibitor at lower levels, and at higher levels, it also changes the enzyme function of COX-2 via acetylation.[ref]

 Aspirin is unique among NSAIDs in that it acetylates COX2, which then triggers the formation of ‘aspirin-triggered specialized pro-resolving mediators‘ or AT-SPMs.
 These aspirin-triggered SPMs include AT-lipoxin A4, AT-resolvin D1, and AT-resolvin D3.[ref][ref]
+Aspirin-triggered SPMs have a prolonged half-life and act to resolve inflammation for longer.[ref]
+This is likely why aspirin, and not other NSAIDs, helps to prevent heart disease and reduces the risk of colon cancer (for some people).

 Receptors for SPMs: